Financial ratios critical for managing your AE firm

 Improved financial statement analysis

-Going beyond the basis financial statement is the next step in analyzing the success, failure, and progress of your business.
+Going beyond the basic financial statement is the next step in analyzing the success, failure, and progress of your business.
 Fluctuation analysis is a study of changes in amounts from period to period by both dollar change and percentage change.
 Understanding the relationship among different balances and identifying unusual fluctuations is essential to better understanding your firm’s financial performance.

 Utilizing budgets and forecasts are necessary for running an effective business.
 Detailed budgets can be used to compare variances between actual and planned performance.
 With a proper budget to analyze, management is able to quickly identify and respond to variances to get operations back on track.
 Too often, a significant amount of time is spent preparing budgets that are not utilized during the year.
 Budgets are only useful if they are being used in analysis.